MatissJurevics/Gene-AI/README.md

 # Gene: An AI assistant for Obsidian

-Gene is a Free and open source GPT3.5 (ChatGPT) powered AI assistant which allows you to create, modify, Translate and enhance your notes.
+Gene is a Free and open source AI assistant which allows you to create, modify, Translate, and overall enhance your notes.

 ![Demo](./Demo.gif)
 ## Features

-Gene leverages the openai API to allow you to:
+Gene uses the openai API to allow you to:
-- Write anything based off of a highlighted prompt.
+- Generate text from a prompt
-- Elaborate on a paragraph or bullet point.
+- Summarise your notes
-- Edit an area of highlighted text.
+- Modify selected text in any way you want (convert to bullet points, change the tone, etc.)
-- Translate a selected area into whatever language you want.
+- Translate your notes to any language (Including programming languages)
-- Summarise the text above.
+- Elaborate on something you dont quite understand

 # How to Use
 1. Go to the [OpenAI website](https://platform.openai.com/) and create an account.